mvc-works/live-tmpl/readme.md

 You may have noticed that, `.clas` means `class`, `/id` means `id`, for some reason, attributes just follows after a white space.
 If you write LiveScript, you may like it.

+### Notice

+Need some tricks since dulicated keys are not allowed in JSON, so, add `*` at head to make it convert to a list.

+Strings like `span` can not be recognized to be string or tag, so, make sure you write contents in the value of JSON.